 Working from home with children is an unusual situation for many of us – and one with which Australian families have had to grapple throughout the Covid-19 pandemic.
 If you found it far from easy juggling your workload with your kids’ Zoom classes and remote learning, you’re not alone.

-With restrictions lifting, we’re having to adapt again.
-Some of us may be headed back to the office but many are still working from home.
-Many of the nation’s 4 million school children are back at school but school closures, due to cases of the virus resurfacing, mean families need to be flexible.
-(A second wave of the virus, and the possible return of restrictions, makes remote learning even more possible.)
+Many of the nation’s 4 million school children are back at school but school closures, due to lockdowns, mean families need to be flexible.
 We’re taking a look at some of the strategies to ease the burden.

 Adapt to your new normal